Commuting symplectomorphisms and Dehn twists in divisors

 and changes the signs from Definitions~\ref{def:sign_sec_cyl},~\ref{def:sign_sec_torus} by $(-1)^{\deg x}$:

-Here $u\in \M^0(g(x),x;J_{s,t},H_{s,t})$, and $\deg x$ is defined in Definition~\ref{def:floer_grading}. \end{proposition}
+Here $u\in \M^0(g(x),x;J_{s,t},H_{s,t})^{< A}$, and $\deg x$ is defined in Definition~\ref{def:floer_grading}. \end{proposition}

-\begin{proof} The existence of the bijection $\gl$ is well-known.
+\begin{proof} The existence of the bijection $\gl$ is well known.
 The map $\gl$ is constructed for the case $f=g=\id$ in \cite{SchwThesis}, see also \cite{BeRa95}, and that proof carries over to arbitrary $f,g$.
 Alternatively, one can adopt general SFT gluing and compactness theorems \cite{CompSFT03}.